AGENTS

 ## Best practices

-* **Browser compatibility:** Test your extension in different browsers to ensure compatibility with your target browsers.
+* **Browser compatibility:** Test your extension in different browsers to verify it works on every target.

 * **Polyfilling:** If Firefox or a Gecko-based browser is also a target, use `--polyfill`.
 This flag enables `browser.*` API compatibility in Chromium-based browsers.